OpenScienceLabs/opensciencelabs.github.io/pages/blog/first-time-contributors/index.md

 1. **Sphinx**: Sphinx is a powerful documentation generator tool widely used for Python projects.
 It supports various markup formats like reStructuredText and Markdown and allows you to generate documentation in multiple output formats, including HTML, PDF, and ePub.

-2. **MkDocs**: MMkDocs is a straightforward and intuitive documentation tool that leverages Markdown files to effortlessly generate static websites.
+2. **MkDocs**: MkDocs is a straightforward and intuitive documentation tool that leverages Markdown files to effortlessly generate static websites.
 Its ease of setup and customization, coupled with the utilization of Jinja2 templates, empowers users to create polished and professional documentation swiftly.
 Whether for small-scale projects or extensive documentation needs, MkDocs offers a seamless solution for crafting well-structured and visually appealing documentation.

 3. **Quarto**: Quarto is a modern documentation tool designed for data science and computational projects.
 It combines the power of Markdown, LaTeX, and Jupyter Notebooks to create interactive and reproducible documentation.